-- 2. Pins are No Connect (NC) on devices without USB.
-NC means that the pin has no electrical connection.
-The pin can be left floating or tied to a supply voltage or ground. - 3.
+Pins are Do Not Use (DNU) on devices without USB.
+The pin must be left floating.
+This feature on select devices only.
+See Ordering Information on page 99 for details.
 The center pad on the QFN package should be connected to digital ground (Vssd) for best mechanical, thermal, and electrical performance.
 If not connected to ground, it should be electrically floated and not connected to any other signal.